-Code obfuscation uses a variety of techniques to make source code confusing and unreadable.
-Knowing how to obfuscate code may help mitigate the risk from decompilers and frustrate hackers whose intent is to reverse engineering a program, since the decompiled code is rendered unintelligible.
+Source code obfuscation tools use a variety of techniques to make code confusing and unreadable.
+Obfuscating code helps to mitigate the risk from decompilers and frustrate hackers whose intent is to reverse engineer a program, since the decompiled code is rendered unintelligible.

-Here are some of the most common code obfuscation techniques used by developers around the world.
+Here are some of the most common source code obfuscation techniques used by developers around the world.

 1. Data Transformation

-One of the most important elements of code obfuscation is transforming data processed by the program into another form, which has a minimal effect on the performance of the code, but makes it hard for hackers to break down or reverse engineer it.
+One of the most important elements of source code obfuscation is transforming data processed by the program into another form, which has a minimal effect on the performance of the code, but makes it harder for hackers to break it down or reverse engineer.

 Examples include using the binary form of numbers to make source code more complex, changing the form in which data is stored, or replacing a value with an expression.

 By changing the control flow of the code, the orientation of the code is changed.
 This means that although the final results are the same, it takes a lot longer to understand why the code takes a certain direction or where it is going.

 Control flow obfuscation can be performed by altering the order of program execution statements, changing the control graph by inserting arbitrary jump instructions, and converting tree-like conditional constructs into flat switch statements as shown in the following diagram.